Theory of spin center sensing of diffusion

 which indicates a crossover between two different exponential decays, namely, $e^{-At^2}$ and $e^{-Bt}$.
-We therefore claim that a diffusion leading decoherence and decay can be demonstrated and observed experimentally.
-This makes it possible to determine the correlation time of diffuse mediums through ordinary defect sensing techniques as $\tau_c=\tau_c({\cal D})$.
-Additionally, we obtain a depth dependence $\propto d^{-2}$ only for the condition $t\ll \tau_c$.
-For $t\gg \tau_c$, we obtain a depth condition dictated by the characteristic of our modeling, determined by Eq.~(\ref{SEx-app}).
+As $\lim_{\omega\rightarrow 0}S_{E}^{\delta \rho}(\omega)\rightarrow \infty$, this asymptotic behavior only holds for $\Omega\neq0$.
+For $\Omega=0$ we still find asymptotic behavior, but it is obtained by first performing the integral of Eq.~(\ref{deco}) and then taking the limit $\Omega\rightarrow0$.
+Thus decoherence and {relaxation} dominated by carrier diffusion can be demonstrated and observed experimentally {through the time evolution of ${\cal C}(t)$, shown in Fig.~\ref{fig3}}.
+This makes it possible to determine the diffusion correlation time as $\tau_c=\tau_c({\cal D})$.
+The depth dependence $\propto d^{-2}$ is only obtained if $t\ll \tau_c$, which causes the temporal decay of ${\cal C}(t)$ to be independent of ${\cal D}$; for short times diffusion does not influence the decoherence or relaxation of the spin center.
+For $t\gg \tau_c$ the depth dependence is dictated by {Eq.~(\ref{SEx-rho})}.

-Our framework predicts a non-trivial temporal profile for the average coherence of probe spins, which exhibits a crossover between two distinct stretched exponential decays [Fig. 1] [10–16, 32].
-Crucially, we demonstrate theoretically, with experimental support, that the associated stretch powers contain a wealth of information about both the static and dynamical properties of the many-body spin system.
-We focus on three particular properties.
-First, the stretch power can distinguish between different forms of spectral diffusion, shedding light on the nature of local spin fluctuations.
-Second, the crossover in time between different stretch powers allows one to extract the many-body system’s correlation time.
-Finally, the stretch power also contains direct signatures about the dimensionality and disorder intrinsic to the system.